brainhack-school2025/albert-plante_project/README.md

 * Python Packages: 'matplotlib', 'nibabel', 'pandas', 'numpy'

 ### Data
-The data used in this study comes for NYU Abu Dabi (private dataset), where the MP2RAGE and Diffusion MRI acquisitions were performed on 9 healty subjects.
+The data used in this study comes for NYU Abu Dhabi (private dataset), where the MP2RAGE and Diffusion MRI acquisitions were performed on 9 healty subjects.
 Manuals segmentations of the optic nerve were also perfromed for both modalities to extract the relevant MRI metrics.

 For each subject, the dataset includes:
 * A raw MP2RAGE image for T1 map extraction